3DJakob/react-animated-popup/readme.md

 Import Popup and use the component like the snippet.
 Note that you will need to update your visibilty state on the `onClose` event.

+The Popup element can be placed anywhere in your DOM!
+Just make sure it is not inside a `positon: absolute/relative` element.

+The children can be anything you want!
+Create a popup for your purpose.

 If you want more usage help check out the demo repository code [here.](https://github.com/3DJakob/react-animated-popup-demo/blob/master/src/App.js)

 ```js